ppBella/EECS1720-100days/EECS-log file/xxxxx.md

-  this is an empty md filed.
+  This is an empty log file.